-You can use the Windows timer (which uses a resolution of 1 ms), or if you need more accuracy than the Windows timer provides, you can connect a pulse of a known duration (such as a one-shot output of another user counter) to the Counter n Gate input signal.

-If you use a known pulse, use software to set up the counter/timers as follows:
+You can connect a pulse of a known duration (such as a one-shot output of another user counter) to the Counter n Gate input signal.
+Use software to set up the counter/timers as follows:

 - 1. Set up one of the counter/timers for one-shot mode, specifying the clock source as internal, the clock frequency, the gate type that enables the operation as rising edge or falling edge, and the polarity of the output pulse as high-to-low transition or low-to-high transition. - 2.
 Set up the counter/timer that will measure the frequency for event counting mode, specifying the type of clock pulses to count and the gate type (this should match the pulse output type of the counter/timer set up for one-shot mode). - 3.
 Start both counters (pulses are not counted until the active period of the one-shot pulse is generated). - 4.
 Read the number of pulses counted.
 (Allow enough time to ensure that the active period of the one-shot occurred and that events have been counted.) - 5.
 Determine the measurement period using the following equation: